-Canal safety is top of mind for us at SRP as temperatures drop; it’s the perfect time of year to enjoy the Valley’s more than 80 miles of multiuse trails along the canals.
+Canal safety is always top of mind for us at SRP; but right now is the perfect time of year to remind everyone to safely enjoy the Valley’s more than 80 miles of multi-use trails along the canals.
 From running to biking, the paths provide a perfect opportunity to enjoy our natural desert climate and the active waterways that keep Phoenix moving forward.

-Canals move water to homes, farms and businesses for irrigation and to cities for water treatment before it arrives at your tap.
-Metro Phoenix has two sets of canals operated by CAP and SRP.
+Canals move water to homes, farms and businesses for irrigation and to cities for treatment before it arrives at your tap.
+Metro Phoenix has two sets of canals operated by Central Arizona Project (CAP) and SRP.

-There are also canals in the East Valley operated by the Roosevelt Water Conservation District.
-No matter who operates or manages the canals, the aim is the same: Quickly move measured and metered quantities of water across the Valley for a specific use.
+Additionally, there are canals in the East Valley operated by the Roosevelt Water Conservation District .
+No matter who operates or manages the canals, the aim is the same: Quickly move measured and metered quantities of water across the Valley.

 Things to do along the canals